-Once the property is rezoned, Mr. Pedersen intends to continue to manage the forest land for high quality forest products, while maintaining the related values of aesthetics and wildlife.
-As the property was last harvested about eight years ago, the next harvest cannot occur for at least two years.
+Once the property is rezoned, Mr. Mullen intends to manage the forest land for high quality forest products, while enhancing the related values of aesthetics and wildlife.
+As there has been no harvesting on the property for approximately 20 years the next harvest could occur anytime in the near future.
 Although State law allows for a harvest every 10 years, due to the small size of the timbered area it is recommended that future harvesting be spaced at a 15-20 year interval to maximize the volume removed in each harvest, and to minimize neighborhood impacts.
 Future harvests should focus on the following objectives:

 - 1. Prescribe and implement a forest improvement program to improve stocking, increase tree vigor and maximize growth. - 2.
 Maintain a healthy and vigorous forest of well-spaced trees growing at the highest rates feasible considering the other values of the forest. - 3.
 Maintain a high degree of aesthetic consideration during all aspects of forest management. - 4.
-Promote wildlife habitat as part of continuing forest management.
+Maintain wildlife habitat as part of continuing forest management.